kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

 # Using Custom RBAC resources

-KubeDB supports providing custom RBAC resources, namely Service Account, Role, and RoleBinding, for PostgreSQL.
-This tutorial will show you how to use KubeDB to run PostgreSQL database with custom configuration.
+KubeDB (version 0.13.0 and higher) supports finer user control over role based access permissions provided to a PostgreSQL instance.
+This tutorial will show you how to use KubeDB to run PostgreSQL database with custom RBAC resources.

 ## Before You Begin